FunSTW/Unity-URP-Mirror/README.md

 # TODO
 - The reflection camera does not correctly render in Single-Pass-Instanced, it uses a two-time rendering like MuiltPass. see [bug](#bug-tracking)
-- MultPass-rendering not render corrertly.
 - Shaderlab is invisible in PC platform.
 - CullingMatrix
-- Disable mutual recursion with reflective cameras

 # Reference
 - https://github.com/eventlab-projects/com.quickvr.quickbase/tree/58f6677a122678e123785097b99994080b767866/Runtime/QuickMirror